Adrian Gore

-Adrian Gore is a South African businessman and entrepreneur.
-He is the founder and group chief executive of Discovery Limited.
+Adrian Gore (born 16 May 1964) is a South African businessman and entrepreneur.
+He is the founder and group chief executive of major South African financial services and private healthcare company Discovery Limited.

 Biography

+Gore graduated from University of Witwatersrand with a Bachelor of Science degree in actuarial science.
+He began his career in 1986 as a trainee actuary at Liberty Life, later leading product development.

 Gore launched Discovery Limited, a medical insurer, in South Africa in 1992.
 In 1992, Gore raised seed money for Discovery from Laurie Dippenaar, and other funders who founded Rand Merchant Bank.
 Discovery has since evolved into a diversified and multinational financial services group.

 Prior to Discovery limited, Adrian Gore worked at Liberty Life, an insurance and investment firm.

-Adrian's hobbies are running, cycling, reading.
+Adrian is married and has two daughters and a son.
+His hobbies are running, cycling, reading.

 Recognition

-Gore graduated from Wits University in 1986.
 He is a fellow of the Actuarial Society of South Africa, a fellow of the Faculty of Actuaries (Edinburgh), an associate of the Society of Actuaries (Chicago), and a member of the American Academy of Actuaries.